Lebugg/SimpleAR/doc/files/Model.php.txt

      * Very useful function to get an array of the attributes to select from
      * database.
 Attributes are values of $_aColumns.
      *
+     * @param string $sFilter Optional filter that prevents us to fetch all
+     * attribute from the table.
      *
-     * @param string $mFilter Optional filter set for the
+     * @param string $sTableAlias The alias to use to designate the table.
-     * current model.
-It
-     * prevents us to fetch all attribute from the
-     * table.
+     * @param string $sResAlias   The alias to use to tidy resulting row up.
      *
-     * Note: it will NOT throw any exception
-     * if filter does not exist; instead,
+     * @note: it will *not* throw any exception if filter does not exist; instead,
      * it will not use any filter.
      *
      * @return array